Ventricular Fibrillation (VF)

 Definition

 Ventricular fibrillation (VF) is a type of cardiac arrhythmia in which the ventricles of the heart quiver chaotically instead of contracting in a coordinated manner.
-This results in the heart being unable to pump blood effectively, leading to cardiac arrest and loss of consciousness.
-Ventricular fibrillation is a medical emergency that requires immediate treatment, typically with a defibrillator to shock the heart back into a normal rhythm.
+This disorganised electrical activity prevents the heart from effectively pumping blood, leading to cardiac arrest and loss of consciousness.
+VF is a medical emergency requiring immediate treatment, typically with a defibrillator to shock the heart back into a normal rhythm.

 Aetiology

-Ventricular fibrillation can be classified into two main categories: ischemic and non-ischemic.
+Ventricular fibrillation can be classified into two main categories: ischaemic and non-ischaemic.

 • Coronary artery disease